 Bonds are carried at amortized cost unless they are rated 6 by the NAIC SVO in which case they are reported at the lower of amortized cost or fair value.
-There no bonds rated 6 by the NAIC SVO and carried at fair value on December 31, 2018 and December 31, 2017.
-Impaired bonds carried at fair value on December 31, 2018 and December 31, 2017 were \$40 million and \$7 million, respectively.
+There was one bond rated 6 by the NAIC SVO and carried at fair value on December 31, 2019, and there were no bonds rated 6 by the NAIC SVO and carried at fair value on December 31, 2018.